 In the film, Giovanni (Marcello Mastroianni) and Lidia (Jeanne Moreau) have lived in Milan during their ten years of marriage.
 Giovanni is a successful novelist whose new book has just been published, but emotionally, he is in a crisis.
 He feels his best years are behind him, and he”™s stuck in the meaninglessness of writing a new novel.
 Lidia feels empty, telling Giovanni that she no longer feels the same toward him.

 It took me several viewings to understand that one of Antonioni’s greatest achievements in illustrating characters is that they see themselves in each other.
 Visiting their dying friend in the hospital they ride in the elevator, and carefully avoid looking at each other.
-Two people, separate, but together, without emotional bonds of sympathy or support.
+Two people, separate, but together, without emotional bonds of sympathy or encouragement.
 Their dying friend tells Giovanni and Lidia that being in the hospital has given him time to think and it’s only now that he understands that he is a person who “lacks the courage to get to the bottom of things.”
 In a way, he could be speaking for Giovanni as both sense they are seeing a reflection of their own lives.

 Antonioni demonstrates the power of silence in film, and shows how it can be much more effective than words.
 The chasm in their marriage is shown visually, through their behavior.